recode-sh/cli/README.md

   login       Connect a GitHub account to use with Recode

 Flags:
   -h, --help    help for recode
+  -v, --version version for recode

 Use "recode [command] --help" for more information about a command.
 ```